LandRegistry/land-registry-elements/README.md

 --------------------------------------------------------------------------------

 ### Non MVP todos
+- When ticking components on the homepage, output the necessary URL to generate the build to make it easier for users who are using the pattern library via GET requests

 - Concat and minify stylesheet output
 - Visual regression testing at mobile breakpoints
 - Fix build with npm3 (And get it tested alongside npm2 in TravisCI)